 • Motor vehicle accidents

-Teens suffering from TBIs or concussions can experience moderate to severe symptoms that may involve physical, cognitive, and behavioral issues.
-New approaches to treatment offer a pathway to improve brain and physical performance in teens suffering brain injuries to get them back to feeling like themselves again.
+Teens suffering from TBIs or concussions can experience moderate to severe symptoms that may involve physical, cognitive, and behavioral or emotional issues.
+New treatment approaches offer a pathway to improvement in teens suffering brain injuries to get them back to feeling like themselves.

-The Aviv Medical Program offers pediatric traumatic brain injury rehabilitation that takes a multidisciplinary approach to treating post-concussion syndrome and TBI.
-Backed by over a decade of research, Aviv Clinics’ unique medical program combines cognitive and physical training, dietary coaching, and hyperbaric oxygen therapy (HBOT) to treat the body and brain after a TBI.
+The Aviv Medical Program offers pediatric traumatic brain injury rehabilitation using a personalized a multidisciplinary approach.
+Backed by nearly two decades of research, Aviv Clinics’ unique medical program combines interventions like cognitive and physical training, dietary coaching, and hyperbaric oxygen therapy (HBOT)

 The Aviv Medical Program took one teen from concussion to competition.

-Troubling symptomsincluding sensitivity to light and sound, loss of balance, double vision, and eye seizuresappeared immediately.
-The symptoms continued weeks after the injury, and Linden was eventually diagnosed with post-concussion syndrome (PCS).
+Troubling symptoms including sensitivity to light and sound, loss of balance, double vision, and eye seizures appeared immediately.
+The symptoms continued for weeks after the injury, and Linden was eventually diagnosed with post-concussion syndrome (PCS).
 She had trouble concentrating in school.
 She was missing classes and assignments.
 Her grades began slipping, and she could no longer play sports.

-Doctor after doctor told Linden there was nothing they could do.
+Doctor after doctor told Linden there was nothing they could do, and that she needed to accept her new reality.

-The Aviv Medical Program: The Journey to Recovery
+The Aviv Medical Program: Innovative Brain Injury Treatment

-Linden’s mother Carissa learned about Aviv Clinics and turned to the Aviv Medical Program.
+Linden’s mother Carissa learned about Aviv Clinics, and turned to the Aviv Medical Program as their final attempt to get Linden back.

-The treatment plan for Linden included sessions of hyperbaric oxygen therapy (HBOT).
-While inside the hyperbaric suite (which looks like an upscale airline lounge), she completed brain exercises that focused on working memory, reaction time, attention, and informationprocessing speed.
+The PCS treatment plan for Linden included sessions of a unique hyperbaric oxygen therapy (HBOT) protocol.
+While inside the roomy hyperbaric suite, she completed brain exercises that focused on working memory, reaction time, attention, and information processing speed.

-Throughout the three-month program, Linden also worked with Aviv’s nutritional coach, physical therapists and physiologists, and neuropsychologists.
+Linden’s recovery program lasted three months.
+During that time, she also worked with Aviv’s nutritional coach, physical therapists, physiologists, and neuropsychologists.
 This comprehensive, team-oriented approach ensured Linden achieved optimal cognitive and physical performance.

 During the treatment journey, keep these four tips in mind to ensure your teen receives the comprehensive care they need and deserve.

-While symptoms of TBI in children vary in scope and severity, they can all adversely impact many areas of a teen’s life.
+While symptoms of TBI in children vary in scope and severity, they can all adversely impact a teen’s life.

-Parents should be on the lookout for physical, cognitive, and behavioral/emotional symptoms and sleep issues if they suspect their teen might have a TBI.
+Parents should be on the lookout for physical, cognitive, behavioral/emotional symptoms, and sleep issues if they suspect their teen might have a TBI.

 Physical symptoms of a TBI include: